+It is considered that the priority site for a public swimming pool in Leixlip should be at the Leixlip Amenities Centre on the Maynooth Road.
-Policy HC4 - Other Community, Sports and Recreational Facilities

-HC4 It is the policy of the Council to facilitate and support a broad range of community and recreational facilities to serve the needs of the residents of the LAP area.

-HCO4.1 To support and facilitate the provision of multi-functional community facilities to meet the needs of the population of the Leixlip LAP area.

-HCO4.2 To support and facilitate a planned extension to the existing graveyard at Confey.
+Policy / HC4 - Other Community, Sports and Recreational Facilities HC4 HC4 It is the policy of the Council to facilitate and support a broad range of community, cultural and recreational facilities to serve the needs of the residents of the LAP area.
+Objec ctives It shall be an objective of the Council: HCO4 To support and facilitate the provision of multi-functional community facilities to meet the needs of the population of the Leixlip LAP area.
+HCO4 .2 To support and facilitate a planned extension to the existing graveyard at Confey.
+HCO4 .3 To support and promote the development of cultural, arts and performance spaces in Leixlip.

-8 MOVEMENT & TRANSPORT
+8 MOVEMENT AND TRANSPORT